cds-amal/forking-g/README.md

 1. `npm ci`
 1. `node src`

-If all goes well, a `report.csv` will be in the project root folder.
+If all goes well, a [`report.csv` similar to this](./sample-report.csv) will be in the project root folder.

 ## Notes